academic integrity, probation, appeals

 In all cases of academic offence, a notice shall be placed in the student’s file.
 In the case of suspension, a notation of the penalty shall be entered on the student’s record, which shall appear on his or her academic transcript.
 After at least two years following the termination of the suspension, the student may appeal to the Academic Standards Committee to have this notation removed.
 Students shall not receive credit for courses taken at another institution while on suspension.

 All work submitted by students may be reviewed, by whatever means seem appropriate, to ensure that an academic offence has not been committed.
 These means may include, but are not limited to, using one or more software and/or internet-based service to verify the authenticity and originality of students’ work.
-Professors who suspect that a student has committed an academic offence may, at their discretion, require the student to resubmit the assignment with an appropriate penalty.
+Professors who find that a student has committed an academic offence may, at their discretion, require the student to resubmit the assignment with an appropriate penalty.
 Alternatively, they may report their findings to the Registrar, with supporting evidence and a proposed penalty.
 If a professor chooses to allow the student to resubmit an assignment and the alleged offence is not remedied, it will be reported to the Registrar with evidence.

 The student has the right to appeal, in writing, to the Senate the decision or recommendation of the Academic Standards Committee regarding a penalty against him or her.
 Letters of appeal must be submitted to the Academic Dean within thirty days of the decision of the Academic Standards Committee, failing which, no appeal shall be entertained by the Senate.
 The Senate shall consider whatever information has been provided by the Academic Standards Committee and by the student, and any other information that may be relevant to the case, in deciding whether to uphold the recommendation of the Academic Standards Committee, to impose a different penalty, or not to impose a penalty at all.
 All decisions of the Senate are final.